Specializing in Small Ruminant Parasitology

 In general treatment is recommended for any of the following :

 1) Total strongyle count greater than 500 epg for sheep and goats.
 Llamas may be able to handle a litle higher number, alpacas may need to be dewormed for a slightly lower number.
 It is especially important to use FAMACHA checks in determining whether to deworm camelids or not.
+Of note, smaller animals have lower blood volumes and are therefore at greater risk.

 2) Coccidia levels of "Heavy" or greater